Text of Hillary Clinton's speech Thursday accepting the presidential

 Happy for grandmothers and little girls and everyone in between.

-Happy for boys and men, too - because when any barrier falls in America, for anyone, it clears the way for everyone.
-When there are no ceilings, the sky's the limit.
+Happy for boys and men, too - because when any barrier falls in America,

 So let's keep going, until every one of the 161 million women and girls across America has the opportunity she deserves.